-Students explore the subject of food waste by working in teams to learn a specific topic related to food waste reduction and share what they have learned through the creation of an infographic.
+To get started, students explore the subject of food waste by working in teams to learn a specific topic related to food waste reduction and share what they have learned through the creation of an infographic that they share with the class.

-- 1. Divide students into four working groups.
+- Divide students into four working groups.
 Groups should be as close to equal in size as possible. - 2.
 Pass out a different topic sheet to each group. - 3.
-Each group has 15 minutes to: - Learn and discuss the topic - Use poster paper and markers to create an infographic answering the questions listed on the topic sheet - 4.
-Each group shares and explains its infographic with the rest of the class. - 5.
-As a class, discuss the need for food waste reduction, at home and in the community.
+Each group has 15 minutes to: - Learn and discuss the topic. - Use poster paper and markers to create an infographic answering the questions listed on the topic sheet. - 4.
+Each group shares and explains their infographic with the larger group. - As a class, discuss the need for food waste reduction, at home and in the community.

-- Topic sheets (pages 5 8)
+- Topic Sheets (pages 3 6)

-- Poster paper or dry erase board - one per group
+- Poster paper or dry erase board -one per group

-- Markers one set per group
+- Markers-one set per group